broberts23/broberts23/README.md

-### Hi there 👋
+|### Hi there 👋

 - 🔭 I’m currently working on all things IaC and/or GitOps.
 I've got a long term side-project to deploy resources with Terraform then use Chef Inspec to validate the resources from the CI/CD pipeline.

-- :book: I’m currently studying for the GCP Professional Cloud DevOps Engineer
+- :book: I’m currently studying for the AI-102 (Designing and Implementing a Microsoft Azure AI Solutions) Exam

 - 💬 Ask me about IaC integration testing.
 Interested to hear how others are tacking reployed reource validation